hpi-dhc/PharMe/annotation-server/CONTRIBUTING.md

 - Within the `annotation-server` directory, create a file with the name `.env` according to the `.env.example`

+## Preparing DrugBank data for deployment

+Since DrugBank's XML is very big and has lots of data the Annotation Server doesn't need, it can be minimized to preserve only necessary information to decrease the memory footprint during data initialization.

+Use `scripts/minimize-xml.py` to minimize the XML accordingly.
+Note that DrugBank provides its data in zipped format, meaning it has to be unzipped before using the script and re-zipped after.

 ## Setup for local development

 - Make sure your `.env` and `test/.env` are configured correctly and up to date